 In order to reach the saddle between Fiero and Torre they had turned south high on the neve of the Salud Glacier.
 Crevassed regions had forced them to climb nearly as high as the peak during this detour.
 They reached the saddle after a long, exciting ski run through the moonlight, the frozen snow rasping on their skis.
 The ridge had given enjoyable exposed climbing until the final summit cap was reached.
-Here a wall of cauliflower ice blocked further progress.
-This obstacle appeared to be surmountable by a light boots before limping after the others down to base camp slanting gully but several attempts on it were unsuccessful.
+Here a wall of cauliflower ice blocked slanting gully but several attempts on it were unsuccessful.
 The cauliflowers consist of a soft, fragile deposit over hard ice which breaks away and causes enough difficulty, but a further problem is created by the fact that it absorbs all sound, making communication impossible.
 At last Bob backed his way up an Barrel.
 The storm caught them as they started to descend, and when they reached the glacier they were not favoured with a them in a hopeless maze of slots, but eventually they backtracked and were able to locate the camp.

-The successful ascent allowed us to implement a plan first had seen the graceful peak - we decided to the name from 'Torre' to 'Torre Tobler' in memory of The Tobler, the first leader of the expedition, who was killed While attempting Mt.
+The successful ascent allowed us to implement a plan first formed soon after we had seen the graceful peak - we decided to the name from 'Torre' to 'Torre Tobler' in memory of then tobler, the first leader of the expedition, who was killed the attempting Mt.
 Tasman in February, 1968.
-The filming had a success and provided a complete record of one of the made by the expedition.
+The filming had have a success and provided a complete record of one of the ments made by the expedition.

-With one day's food left we had now to withdraw, but the day was again line (as were most of our packing days) and we were by the sight of the only unclimbed peak remaining- How how about 10,800 feet, just above our camp.
-Finally we decided to send Ray and Claudio off while we broke camp and had their packs.
-As we approached our airy snow bridge we aw them on the summit.
-An hour was spent crossing the slot as the bridge had collapsed, and in fact the glacier was so bad that we hardly dared step off our skis into the porridge.
-Ray and I had a caught us up at Torre Corner where we all rested from the salausting business of ski-ing with 80 lb. packs and ate our one and the food.
-As the evening was fine we carried on to 'Waterhole' which we reached at midnight.
+With one day's food left we had now to withdraw, but the day the main line (as were most of our packing days) and we were in the sight of the only unclimbed peak remaining find hur, about 10,800 feet, just above our camp.
+Finally we decided to send Ray and Claudio off while we broke camp and packed their packs.
+As we approached our airy snow bridge we any them on the summit.
+An hour was spent crossing the slot as the building had collapsed, and in fact the glacier was so bad that and hardly dared step off our skis into the porridge.
+Ray and I laudio caught us up at Torre Corner where we all rested from the exhausting business of ski-ing with 80 lb. packs and ate our one remaining tin of food.
+As the evening was fine we carried on to the 'Waterhole' which we reached at midnight.